-Our skipjack tuna is caught using Purse Seine Nets.
-One of the most efficient methods to catch tuna, Purse Seine fishing can result in minimal bycatch compared with other fishing methods.
-Approximately 63% of Tuna caught globally each year is from this method*.
-It is also important to note that any of the limited by catch caught in the purse seine nets are consumed by crew or provided to local Western Pacific island communities when the vessels come into port.
-No by catch is discarded.
+Our skipjack tuna is caught using 'purse seine nets'.
+One of the most efficient methods to catch tuna, purse seine fishing can result in minimal bycatch compared with other fishing methods.
+Approximately 63% of tuna caught globally each year is from this method*.
+It is also important to note that any of the limited bycatch caught in the purse seine nets are consumed by crew or provided to local Western Pacific island communities when the vessels come into port.
+No bycatch is discarded.

 Sealord is committed to working only with tuna suppliers and partners who recognise and mirror our commitments to our own employees.
-We are confident our suppliers take ethical labour practises seriously, they understand it’s the right thing to do and that businesses such as Sealord, and our customers, expect this.
+We are confident our suppliers take ethical labour practices seriously, they understand it’s the right thing to do and that businesses such as Sealord, and our customers, expect this.

 Our second main supplier, Pataya is a signatory to the Ethical Labour Practice Code of Conduct of the TTIA (Thai Tuna Industry Association).
 All members of TTIA are required to have thorough and comprehensive third party audits of their processing facilities and supply chain to ensure full compliance with local and international laws and regulations regarding social and ethical standards.

 In January 2013, Sealord was the first in New Zealand to sign WWF’s Western Central Pacific Tuna Conservation Pledge.